King Djoser: Builder of Egypt’s First Pyramid

 King Djoser and Imhotep

-One of Egypt’s most well-known monuments is Djoser’s Step Pyramid at Saqqara.
+One of Egypt’s most well-known monuments is Saqqara Step Pyramid.
 It represents an important turning point in the history of ancient Egyptian funeral monuments, revolutionizing stone architecture and royal burials.
 Aside from its beauty and massive scale, it is not only the first pyramid ever constructed by the ancient Egyptians but also the earliest known ancient Egyptian stone construction.

 Djoser’s pyramid structure includes some interesting elements, such as the two courts in front of the pyramid recreating the scene of the Heb Sed Festival, a royal ceremony designed to rejuvenate the king and revive his power.
 The constructions on the eastern court emulate in stone the ephemeral memorials that were used in this celebrated festival, thus ensuring that the king could stay in power for another period.